Hochopepper/SwordToShield/Character_Creation/Classes/colossus.md

 ## Starting Hitpoints
 You start with 20+CON Hitpoints

-## Stamina Die size
+## Hit Die size
-The collossus's stamina die is a d10.
+The collossus's hit die is a d10.

 ## Proficiencies
 ```